Updated on May 25th, 2023

 Another important part of the “how do student loans work” question is understanding the interest rate.

 The interest rate represents how much you will ultimately pay the lender for the ability to borrow funds.
 This is money owed on top of the principal.
 And it isn’t calculated just once.
-That’s why a $5,000 student loan with a 6 percent interest rate paid over 10 years won’t cost you $5,300 in total, but $6,661.
+That’s why a $5,000 student loan with a 6 percent interest rate paid over 10 years won’t cost you $5,300 in total but$6,661.

 To explain how this happens, we must explain compounding interest a little bit.
 If that makes your head spin, bear with me.
 I explain it a little later under “unsubsidized loans.”
 There is even a video to help you out!

-Another point I want to make is that, whenever graduates make a payment on a student loan, interest is paid first (like a mortgage.)
+Another point I want to make is that whenever graduates make a payment on a student loan, interest is paid first (like a mortgage.)
 Only the remainder is applied to the principal balance.

 The Different Types of Student Loans

-When you are working to understand the answer to the question “how do student loans work,” you need to understand the details about the different forms of loans available.
+When you are working to understand the answer to the question “How do student loans work,” you need to understand the details about the different forms of loans available.
 Not all student loans are made equal.
 In fact, there are three primary types of student loans: federal subsidized, federal unsubsidized, and private.

 Federal Student Loans

-Unsubsidized federal student loans still have favorable interest rates, but they don’t have all of the interest-free benefits of their direct subsidized loans counterparts.
+Unsubsidized federal student loans still have favorable interest rates, but they don’t have all of the interest-free benefits of their Direct Subsidized Loans counterparts.
 This means interest begins accruing almost immediately once the funds are disbursed, and it will cost more to borrow money this way in the long run.

 Here is a simple video showing how unsubsidized loans accumulate interest before students even graduate.

-It’s a simple, homemade video (nothing fancy!) but it was one of the most straight-forward in my opinion:
+It’s a simple, homemade video (nothing fancy!), but it was one of the most straightforward in my opinion:

-So based on this video, you will see that borrowing $10,000 per year, a total of $40,000 over the four years in college, ends up becoming a balance of $44,011.89.
+So, based on this video, you will see that borrowing $10,000 per year, a total of $40,000 over four years in college, ends up becoming a balance of $44,011.89.

-Now here is the kicker:
+Now, here is the kicker:

 That $4,011.89 in interest is rolled into the loan balance.
 So when the post-graduation payments are calculated, interest is going to be based on this NEW balance of $44,011.89 versus only the $40,000.
-It’s as if the student ‘borrowed’ that interest and therefore must pay interest on it (again.)
-As you can see, this snowball affect (compounding interest) ends up costing students a lot of extra money.
-Some loans will end up almost double the amount borrowed by the time they are paid off.
+It’s as if the student ‘borrowed’ that interest and, therefore, must pay interest on it (again.)
+As you can see, this snowball effect (compounding interest) ends up costing students a lot of extra money.
+Some loans will end up almost double</strong >the amount borrowed by the time they are paid off.

-The student loan interest rates, associated with all federal loans, subsidized and unsubsidized, are set by the government.
-For undergraduate student loans disbursed between July 1, 2022, and June 30, 2023, the fixed interest rates are 4.99 percent for both kinds of loan.
-The government can change the interest rates for loans issued on or after July 1, 2023, but any loans disbursed prior to that won’t see their interest rates change.
+The government can change the interest rates for loans issued on or after July 1, 2024, but any loans disbursed prior to that won’t see their interest rates change.
 Essentially, once you have a federal student loan, that interest rate is locked in for the life of the loan.

 Private Student Loans